-A significant portion of the Organisation's investments are quoted on the Malta Stock Exchange (refer to Notes 11 and 15) and are accordingly incorporated in the MSE equity index.
-The impact of a reasonable possible shift in the MSE equity index on the Organisation's income statement and revaluation reserve is not deemed significant in the context of the Organisation's figures reported.
+A significant portion of the Organisation's investments are quoted on the Malta Stock Exchange (refer to Notes 10 and 14) and are accordingly incorporated in the MSE equity index.
+The impact of a reasonable possible shift in the MSE equity index on the Organisation's income statement and revaluation reserve is not deemed significant in the context of the Organisation's reported figures.
 The analysis is based on the assumption that the equity index had increased/decreased by 5% at the end of the reporting period, with all other variables held constant, and that all the equity instruments listed on the Malta Stock Exchange moved according to the historical correlation with the index.
-With respect to the Organisation's financial investments, comprising listed equity securities traded on foreign stock exchanges (refer to Note 15), the carrying amount of these investments is not deemed material in the context of the Organisation's financial position.
-Another portion of the Organisation's investments are in unlisted private companies (refer to Note 11).
+Another portion of the Organisation's investments are in unlisted private companies (refer to Note 10).